kdb100/SafeHealth/README.md

 # SafeHealth
- Blockchain & Machine Learning for Healthcare
+SCs for Ethereum & Binance: Machine Learning & Healthcare for Healthcare